wgong/open_source_learning/README.md

 # open_source_learning
-Learn in the open-source way: study globally and apply locally
+Learn in the open-source way: share, collaborate, and improve

 - learn jupyter and use jupyter as a tool to perform tasks
     - Learning